-Gaucho Group Holdings, Inc. 1,600,000 Shares of Common Stock This is a firm commitment public offering of Gaucho Group Holdings, Inc. (the "Company").
-We are offering 1,600,000 shares of our common stock assuming the exercise of the underwriters' overallotment options (the "Shares") and assurprice is expected to be between \$5.00 and \$7.00 per Share (the "Offering").
+1,600,000 Shares of Common Stock

+This is a firm commitment public offering of Gaucho Group Holdings, Inc. (the "Company").
+We are offering 1,600,000 shares of our common stock and an additional 240,000 shares of our common stock assuming the exercise of the underwriters' overallotment options (the "Shares") and assuming the price per Share is \$5.00.
+The public offering price is expected to be between \$5.00 and \$7.00 per Share (the "Offering").

 Our common stock is presently quoted on the OTCQB under the symbol "VINO."
-On, 2019, the last per share.
-We have applied to have our common stock listed on the Nasdaq Capital Market under the symbol "assurance can be given that our application will be approved.
+On , 2020, the last reported closing bid price of our common stock was \$ per share.
+We have applied to have our common stock listed on the Nasdaq Capital Market under the symbol "VINO" which listing is a condition to this Offering.
+No assurance can be given that our application will be approved.

 Investing in the securities involves a high degree of risk.
+See "Risk Factors" beginning on page 7 of this prospectus

+Per Share Total Public offering price \$ \$ 8,000,000 Underwriting discounts and commissions (1) \$ 885,000 Proceeds, before expenses, to Gaucho Group Holdings, Inc. \$ 7,115,000

+(1) We have also agreed to reimburse the underwriter for certain expenses.
+See "Underwriting" for additional information regarding total underwriter compensation.

-See "Risk Factors" beginning on page 7 of this prospectus Per Share Total Public offering price \$ \$ 8,000,000 Underwriting discounts and commissions (1) \$ 885,000 Proceeds, before expenses, to Gaucho Group Holdings, Inc. \$ 7,115,000 This Offering is being conducted on a firm commitment basis.
-The underwriters are obligated to take and pay for all the aken.
-The underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option where the underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option where the underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option to the underwriting discounts and commissions to cover over-allotment, if any.
-If the overallotment option \$1,200,000 less a 9.5% fee to the underwriters before expenses.
-The underwriters expect to deliver the Shares to purchasers in the Offering on or before \$\text{, 2019}. to purchase additional s an additional 15% of t hares of common on stock. e public offering The underwriters expect to deriver the shares to purchasers in the orienting on or octore Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved passed upon the adequacy or accuracy of this prospectus.
-Any representation, to the contrary is a criminal offense ne securities of fered hereby or Book-Running Manager Newbridge Securities Corp.
-5200 Town Center Circle, Tower One Suite 306 Boca Raton, FL 33486 The date of this prospectus is ii
+This Offering is being conducted on a firm commitment basis.
+The underwriters are obligated to take and pay for all the shares offered by the Prospectus if any such shares are taken.
+The underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option to purchase additional shares of common stock.

+We have granted the underwriters an option, exercisable, for 45 days from the date of this prospectus, to purchase up to an additional 15% of the Shares at the public offering price, less the underwriting discounts and commissions to cover over-allotment, if any.
+If the overallotment option is exercised, the Company will receive an additional \$1,200,000 less a 9.5% fee to the underwriters before expenses.

+The underwriters expect to deliver the Shares to purchasers in the Offering on or before , 2020.

+Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the securities offered hereby or passed upon the adequacy or accuracy of this prospectus.
+Any representation. to the contrary is a criminal offense.

+Book-Running Manager Newbridge Securities Corp.
+5200 Town Center Circle, Tower One Suite 306 Boca Raton, FL 33486

+The date of this prospectus is , 2020